Amended and restated by-laws of Virginia Sheriffs’ Institute, Inc.

 Section 2.
 The Board of Directors shall consist of nine (9) members, eight of whom shall be elected by the Voting members of the Corporation at their annual meeting and the ninth member shall be the immediate past president of the corporation who is still serving as a Virginia sheriff.
 All Directors shall be Voting members of the Corporation.

 Section 3.
-Directors shall be elected to serve a one (1) year term.
+Directors shall be elected to serve a one (1) year term or until replaced.
 Vacancies shall be filled by the action of the Board of Directors.

 Section 4.
 A Director may be removed for cause from the Board of Directors by a two‑thirds vote of the Voting members at any annual or special meeting of such members at which a quorum is present.